-This quick and easy Lox Rice Bowl is made with cold smoked salmon and rice, and is perfect for lunch or a light dinner.
+Love Lox?
+This Lox Recipe is a quick and easy Lox Rice Bowl made with cold-smoked salmon and rice, and is perfect for lunch or a light dinner.

 Note: This post is not sponsored by any brand, but does contain links to products from brands that I work with on a regular basis.
 All recommended products are ones I love to use in my own home.

 Do you love lox?
 I do.
 In fact, I love it so much that it’s not at all unusual for me to have massive amounts of lox in my fridge and freezer.
 When I find myself staring at 1, 2, or sometimes even three POUNDS of lox, first I take a moment to wonder if I have a lox addiction.
 Next, I start to wonder what else would be as easy and delicious as the classic bagel and lox.

 This Lox Recipe is the answer.
 This rice bowl is incredibly simple, customizable, and oh so tasty!

 First of all, how do I afford massive amounts of lox?
 It’s not by buying those tiny vacuumed sealed lox packages from the grocery store, that’s for sure.
 Instead, I make it myself or buy larger packages of lox online.

 I like buying Orca Bay’s 1 1/2 pound Nova Lox, because their gorgeous lox is SO GOOD!

 Quick Tip: Not sure if you should buy lox, cold-smoked salmon, or… something else?
 The answer is, for this lox recipe you can use any of them, but hot-smoked salmon will taste very different from lox or cold-smoked salmon!
 (Want to learn more?
 Read this post.)